 Bishop Wiggins is the recipient of many awards including: The Leadership Award for Housing and Economic Development; The Community Service Award; The Drum Major Award for Business; The Cornerstone Award for Personal Empowerment; The African American Trailblazer Award; The Celebration of Life Award; and in 2015, he was designated as an Orlando Sentinel Central Floridian of the Year finalist.

 He was inducted into the General Daniel “Chappie” James Chapter of the Tuskegee Airmen, Inc., and is a two-time Stellar Award winner as part of the inspirational jazz duo, Allen and Allen.
-Wiggins serves as a member of the board of directors for The First Academy, a private Christian school in Orlando.
+Bishop Wiggins has recorded 11 internationally distributed CDs and is referred to as the pioneer of Gospel Jazz.
+Bishop Wiggins serves as a member of the board of directors for The First Academy, a private Christian school in Orlando.
 He is a board member of Lift Orlando, Inc., a group of business leaders partnering with residents to break the cycle of poverty through holistic neighborhood revitalization.
+Bishop Wiggins served as the national chair of the Nehemiah Entrepreneurship

-A lifelong resident of Florida, Bishop Wiggins and his wife, Lady Deborah Wiggins, are proud parents of five children: Michael, Brandy, Julian, Allen II, and Jonathan.
+A lifelong resident of Florida, Archbishop Wiggins and his wife, Lady Deborah Wiggins, are proud parents of five children: Michael, Brandy, Julian, Allen II, and Jonathan.